pierantonioromano/graphcms-wordpress-import/README.md

 Each "Model" needs a "Runner", put in the /runners subfolder.

 When you click a model, the app calls the Wordpress REST API endpoint, using the parameters provided in the config file.
-You will see a summary of those parameters, and the total count of the available contents.
+You will see a summary of those parameters, and the total count of available contents.
 After starting the import, a call to the corresponding runner will be made for each content ID.
 You will see a report for each processed record.